 Data were presented as mean ± SEM.
 Statistical comparisons were performed in Prism 6.0 unless otherwise indicated.
 Parametric Student’s t-test, area under the curve or 2-way ANOVA with multiple comparison test were used for comparisons with p<0.05 considered as significant; Analysis of the enrichment for somatic SNV mutations within the cAMP interactome in each of the indicated tumor type was defined using hypergeometric distribution test (phyper function in R).
 P values as indicated in the Figure legend.

-Author Contributions

-M.W., T.J.M. and C.W. conceived study; M.W., P.H., S.T., A.G., A.N., A.M.C., A.Z., T.J.M performed experiments, analyzed and interpreted data; A.Z. provided samples and reagents; T.J.M and C.W. provided intellectual input and conceptual advice; M.W., T.J.M. and C.W. wrote the manuscript; All authors reviewed and commented on the manuscript.

 Acknowledgements